Oregon Laws and Incentives

 (Reference Executive Order 17-21, 2017)

-Electric Vehicle (EV) Charging Station Building Standards for New Construction
+Electric Vehicle (EV) Charger Building Standards for New Construction

-By July 1, 2022, the Oregon Department of Consumer and Business Services, Building Code Division, must amend the state building code to require that 20% of parking spaces at all newly constructed commercial buildings, multifamily residences with five or more units, and mixed-use developments have the electrical capacity to support Level 2 EV charging stations.
-New residential construction must be able to support the installation of one Level 2 EV charging stations.
+Twenty percent of parking spaces at all newly constructed commercial buildings, multifamily residences with five or more units, and mixed-use developments must have the electrical capacity to support Level 2 EV chargers.
+New residential construction must be able to support the installation of one Level 2 EV chargers.

 (Reference Oregon Revised Statutes 455.417)